srthdhr13/project-blog/projects/8-bit_computer/index.md

 # How?

-Well I've decided to follow Ben Eater's playlist and decided to implement it in Logisim.
+Well I've decided to follow Ben Eater's playlist and implement it in Logisim.